dronir/SpotifyControl/README.md

 on the other side  of the room.

 Currently supported functions are: play/pause, next/previous
-track, jumping in time and changing volume.
+track, jumping in time, toggling shuffle/repeat and changing volume.

 Tested to work on OS X Lion, Spotify 0.8.4.93 and iTunes 10.6.3.
 No guarantees.